 When visitors come to Florence they are often astounded by the winding and narrowly constructed cobblestone streets that they are absolutely determined to see the city from above.
 Well I’ve got good news for you!
 The best views over Florence are to be had at Piazzale Michelangelo and are entirely FREE!
 Make your way there on foot by crossing one of the many bridges to the ‘other side’ of Florence.
 Beware of the many steps to the top that feel as if you’ve run a marathon in the summer heat!

 The Bargello Museum is another one of the most important museums in Florence and a must see for lovers of fine sculptures, including the bronze David by Donatello.
+You could spend half a day here, but if you only have a couple of hours, that will be enough to breeze through the highlights.

 9. Boboli Gardens